-- Season the chicken with salt and pepper on both sides.
-Heat 2 tbsp oil in a deep pan over medium-high heat.
-Sear the chicken in the pan until browned on both sides.
+- Season chicken with salt and pepper on both sides.
+Heat 2 tablespoons oil in a deep pan over medium-high heat.
+Sear chicken until browned on both sides.
 Remove and set aside.

-- Reduce the heat to medium.
-In the same pan, saute the sliced shallots, serrano, garlic, and ginger until softened, about 3-4 minutes.
-Add the cumin, coriander, turmeric, paprika, and tomato paste and cook until the tomato paste is caramelized, about 2 minutes.
-Add a pinch of saffron and the rice, stirring to combine.
+- Reduce heat to medium.
+In the same pan, saute shallots, serrano, garlic, and ginger until softened, about 3-4 minutes.
+Add cumin, coriander, turmeric, paprika, and tomato paste and cook until tomato paste is caramelized, about 2 minutes.
+Add a pinch of saffron and rice, stirring to combine.

-- Add the wine to the pan and bring it to a boil.
+- Add wine to the pan and bring it to a boil.
 Continue to simmer until almost all of the liquid has evaporated.
-Add back the chicken along with the chicken stock, cinnamon stick, salt, and pepper and bring it to a boil.
-Cover the pan, reduce the heat to low, and continue to cook for 15-20 minutes or until the rice is tender.
+Add back chicken along with chicken stock, cinnamon stick, salt, and pepper, and bring to a boil.
+Cover the pan, reduce heat to low, and continue to cook for 15-20 minutes or until rice is tender.

-- Meanwhile, melt 1 tbsp butter in a small saute pan over medium heat.
-Add the sliced almonds and toast the almonds until golden brown, stirring frequently.
+- Meanwhile, melt 1 tablespoon butter in a small saute pan over medium heat.
+Add sliced almonds and toast until golden brown, stirring frequently.
 Remove from heat and set aside.

-- Remove the cinnamon stick from the rice and fluff the rice with a fork.
-Season once more with salt and pepper.
-Place dollops of labne on the rice and top it with the buttered almonds, cilantro, and mint.
+- Remove cinnamon stick from the rice and fluff rice with a fork.
+Season with salt and pepper.
+Place dollops of labne on top and sprinkle buttered almonds, cilantro, and mint.
 Drizzle with chili oil if desired and serve with lime wedges on the side.

 **Helpful tips and common mistakes